• Facebook

 This script automates the prerequisite environment configuration required for a successful NCache Cloud deployment as follows:

-• Targeting the Cluster: The script prompts for the Managed Resource Group and Environment name to uniquely identify which NCache cluster should receive the configuration.
+• Targeting the VMSS: The script prompts for the Managed Resource Group name and VMSS name to identify the NCache Cloud VMSS that should receive the configuration.

 After execution, the chosen security features will be active on your NCache instance.